MauroDeryckere/NES-Maze-Crusade/README.md

 The first solving algorithm that was implemented is a very simple one, you just always keep your left hand on the wall until you reach the exit.

 #### Bread-First Search
 The second algorithm that was implemented is more complicated, especially on older hardware like this.
 It is a BFS algorithm.
-You explore all unvisited walkable neighbors, if none are the goal tile, you continue exploring all their neighbors again.
+You explore all unvisited walkable neighbors, if none are the goal tile, you continue exploring all the of the furthest exlored tiles until the goal was found.

+In order for the BFS algorithm to work we need to track a visited list (easy since it is a grid) and a queue with the cells we're currently exploring.

 ## Used Software
 **Graphics:**